KrySeyt/myasync/README.md

 # MyAsync
-Simple async implementation in Python
+Simple implementation of asynchronous in Python